-The Bywater' connection with Borth and the sea began when Thomas Bywater 1841-97, a train driver from Abermule Montgomeryshire, married Jane Lewis 1833-97, of Borth in 1863.
+The Bywater' connection with Borth began when Thomas Bywater 1841-97, a train driver from Abermule Montgomeryshire, married Jane Lewis 1833-97, of Borth in 1863.
 Jane Lewis had been previously married to mariner John Lewis who died at sea around 1860.
-This union produced one daughter Margaret who died around 1865.
 Jane's maiden surname was Williams and her siblings included Evan, Henry, Levi, Richard and Margaret.
 All the boys became mariners and were part of the Williams clan of Francon House and the Matthews family of Leronia House, all profiled elsewhere in this website.
 Jane's grandfather Evan Williams b.1801 was also a mariner.
 When Jane married Thomas Bywater she was 8 years older than him.
 The Bywater's had 6 children, Evan 1863-1932, William 1865-1907, Margaret b.1867, Thomas 1870-95, Mary Jane b 1871 and Levi 1875-80.

 Thomas Bywater b.1870 also started his seafaring career on the schooner Picton at 14 years of age.
 By the time he was 21 he had served on the barques Rose Hill and the May Hulse and the brig Ocean Belle; all vessels with Borth connections.
 Thomas still an ordinary seaman moved to steamships voyaging on the Ruben and the Lassell.
-The next vessel was the barque Chilena on which he served as second mate and in the following year, 1894, was awarded his Mates certificate at Liverpool.
+His next vessel was the barque Chilena, under the command of Edwin Hughes of Aberystwyth, on which he served as second mate and in the following year, 1894, was awarded his Mates certificate at Liverpool.
 Thomas' next and last voyage was as second mate on the barque Carnegie sailing from Liverpool to Australia.
 Unfortunately he became ill with kidney disease and died in May 1895 in the South Atlantic at 25 years of age.
 One can only wonder that if he had lived he would surely have become a Master Mariner.

 PILGRIM HAWARDEN CASTLE